 "Olszewski has taken us on a memorable journey into a well-documented and thought-provoking account of the formative years of our Navy's nuclear guided missile program and the gallant sailors who endured success and failure during this historic era.
 Meet the sailors ‘up close and personal’ as you relive their adventures." -- Danny Ray Moss (Fort Collins, Colorado, Quartermaster, 1956-1959).

-To join my mailing list and be notified about updates and future releases of planned documents Click here.
-(Minimal amount of information is required).
+To join my mailing list and be notified about updates and future releases please Click here.

 Thank you, I look forward to hearing from you.
-Please Let me know if you purchased the book.
-Thanks,
+Please Let me know if you purchased the eBook for a special discount.
+Thank you,

 11/7/2017: Hey Ski, I'm about 3/4 through your history of SSG Tunny.
 I made deterrent